roybarkan2020/AbsGenome/HiFiasm.md

 # Primary assembly (and QC) with HiFi and Hi-C reads

-This is a general workflow for genome assembly using HiFi and Hi-C reads.
+This is a general workflow for genome assembly of a non-model organism (tropical abalone, Haliotis asinina, marine invertebrate) using PacBio HiFi reads, and Hi-C (Omni-C approach, Dovetail genomics) reads.
 Start with adapters removal and reads QC.
 At the end of this workflow, you should have your primary assembly (contigs level, polished with Hi-C reads) and basic stats.
 With Hifiasm, you can use different modes according to your data availability (i.e., HiFi reads only, Hi-C integration, Trio binning, Ultra-long ONT integration).

 ## Convert .bam to .fastq and remove reads with remnant PacBio adapter sequences (https://github.com/sheinasim/HiFiAdapterFilt)
-Usually, you will get your HiFi reads as .bam files. this command will convert the file to .fastq (the required input for Hifiasm) and remove adapter sequences and remnant reads.
+Usually, you will get your HiFi reads as bam files. this command will convert the file to fastq format (the required input for Hifiasm) and remove adapter sequences and remnant reads.
 ```
 hifiadapterfilt.sh -p HiFi_reads.bam -t 16 -o HiFi_reads_filtered.fq.gz
 ```